 Similar to load curtailment (or increase of embedded generation) during high prices, DSP in a wider sense can also include load increase (and/or reduction of embedded generation) during low or negative price events.
 This type of DSP can be an important means to address power system security issues during minimum load conditions.
-The draft rules changes proposed under the Wholesale Demand Response rules change (final determination due mid-June 2020) specifically changes the definition of DSP from load curtailment to load adjustment.
+From October 2021, the Wholesale Demand Response rules change11 specifically changes the definition of DSP from load curtailment to load adjustment.

-This type of response is assessed in the same way as other price triggers, using a calculated baseline as reference point, and AEMO will include this as it starts seeing evidence of such behaviour.
+This type of response is assessed in the same way as other price triggers, using a calculated baseline as reference point, and AEMO will include Load-on DSP as it starts seeing evidence of such behaviour.